eraofchaos/eraofchaos.github.io/heroes/Monere.md

 ---
 title: "Monere"
 permalink: /heroes/Monere/
-excerpt: "Monere was born with the ability to control Psychic and Magic Elementals.
+excerpt: "Era of Chaos Monere.
+Monere.
+Monere was born with the ability to control Psychic and Magic Elementals.
 He is a vital general of Elemental."
 heroID: 60702
 last_modified_at: 2021-02-19
 locale: en